Felicious/Boba-Bill-2/progression-of-proj.md

 - begin applying Holy Grail layout to center content
 - look over css to change overall display structure, while modifying comments to make css more readable

+### 4/30/21 Fri

+- I applaud myself for coding on the flight to Taiwan and worked on the js for error checks

+### 5/1/21 Sat

+- smoothening out the errors I wrote on the plane
+- refreshed myself on js basics like the callback functions `.every()`, `includes()`